 6. Cultural participation and consumption

-Last update: September, 2018
+Last update: February, 2022

-Before the "Culture Starategy 2025", established in 2016, there was no clear coordinated or strategically developed governmental programme for the promotion of participation in cultural life, no state policy for extended civil participation, civic belonging, or development / solidarity in the civic community.
+Before the Culture Strategy 2025 was created in 2016, there was no clear coordinated or strategically developed governmental programme for the promotion of participation in cultural life, and no state policy for extended civil participation or development / solidarity in the civic community.

-- national holidays such as the Day of Independence on 26 May, Rose Revolution Anniversary, New Year etc.;
+- National holidays such as the Day of Independence on 26 May, Rose Revolution Anniversary, New Year etc.;

 - Archeology – The journey from finding artifacts to their restoration;